Hube2/acf-options-page-adder/README.md

 Options page groups added using this plugin work correctly as this problem is dealt with internally.

 ##Saving options page values to a post ID
-ACF v5.2.7 added the ability to save options page fields to a post ID, so here's a hint and a bite.
+ACF v5.2.7 added the ability to save options page fields to a post ID, so here's a hint.
 Why not save your values to the options page post that is created when you set up an options page using this plugin?
 The post type is already created and it really is a perfect place to store the values.
 Here's a bonus, if you delete the options page then all of those values will be deleted right long with it.